Hayden Penn: Pittsburgh Pirates

-Penn was waived by the Marlins during the 2010 Spring Training and claimed by the Pittsburgh Pirates, making their opening day roster.
-He was designated for assignment on April 12, 2010 after giving up 8 runs in 2.1 innings pitched over 3 games, accepting an assignment to Triple-A Indianapolis.
+Penn was waived by the Marlins during the 2010 spring training and claimed by the Pittsburgh Pirates, making their opening day roster.
+He was designated for assignment on April 12, 2010 after giving up 8 runs in 2 1/3 innings pitched over 3 games, accepting an assignment to the Triple-A Indianapolis Indians.

 Chiba Lotte Marines

-Penn's contract was sold to the Chiba Lotte Marines during the 2010 season.
-He helped the Marines win the 2010 Nippon World Series, starting and winning game 5 of the series.
-He did not pitch in 2011 due to elbow surgery.
+Penn's contract was sold to the Chiba Lotte Marines of Nippon Professional Baseball during the 2010 season.
+He helped the Marines win the 2010 Japan Series, starting and winning Game 5 of the series.
+Penn did not pitch during the 2011 season after undergoing elbow surgery.

 Bridgeport Bluefish

 Penn played for the Bridgeport Bluefish of the Atlantic League of Professional Baseball in 2013.